revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

   </details>

 <details><summary> <b>Explanation</b> </summary>
 The code shown above can be used to find the maximum of the elements from the given list.
-In the above code, this operation is achieved by using the programming tool reduce.
-Hence the output of the code shown above is 5.
+In the above code, the operation is achieved by using the programming tool reduce.
+Hence, the output is 5.

 </details>